konstellation-io/website/content/en/docs/KRE/user/60_observavility/_index.md

 Dashboards contain several cells, each will display filtered data by a given visualization format, giving data context and form.
 A dashboard can contain several cells of different size, thematic and purpose.

 Cells are calculated in two steps.
 The first one being a *Flux* query that retrieves, filters and processes data, then this data will be given a display format, whether it be a table, a line graph or a counter.
-It is important to choose for the cell a proper and fitting visual format so data can have a proper meaning.
-Data can also be grouped by tags so several contexts can be displayed in the same cell.
+It is important to choose for the cell a proper and fitting visual format, so data can have a proper meaning.
+Data can also be grouped by tags, so several contexts can be displayed in the same cell.

 Here is an example of a complete dashboard from our training repo.